 Offering costs consist of professional fees, filing, regulatory and other costs incurred through the balance sheet date that are directly related to the Initial Public Offering.
-In September 2021, the Company recognized offering costs of \$3,445,200, consisting of \$2,137,800 of underwriting fees and expenses and \$1,307,400 of costs related to the Initial Public Offering, all of which was allocated to the common shares, reducing the carrying amount of such shares.
+In September 2021, the Company recognized offering costs of \$3,445,200, consisting of \$2,137,800 of underwriting fees and expenses and \$1,307,400 of costs related to the Initial Public Offering.
+Offering costs are allocated to the separable financial instruments issued in the Initial Public Offering based on the relative fair value basis compared to total proceeds received.